dirDahsul/Minecraft-Clone/README.md

 ### Terrain Features
 - The world generation includes basic terrain features like **trees** and **water**.
 - Water is generated at lower elevations (based on the `z` value), flooding low-lying areas.
 - Currently, the game supports only one biome, referred to as "normal.".
-No 'forests', 'hills', 'deserts' and etc. biomes, it's a one do all biome, referred as 'normal'.
+No 'forests', 'hills', 'deserts', etc. It's a one do all biome, referred as 'normal'.

 ## ⚠️ Known Issues & Limitations